Mike Bocchetti: Stand-up comedy/stage

 Bocchetti started performing comedy in 1992 and has performed on New York-area stages for decades, including the Staten Island Comedy Festival and New Jersey music festival The Bamboozle.

-Television, radio, and podcasts
+Television

-Bocchetti was the announcer on DirectTV's The Artie Lange Show (originally titled The Nick & Artie Show) from 2012 to 2014.
+Bocchetti was the announcer on DirecTV's The Artie Lange Show (originally titled The Nick & Artie Show) from 2012 to 2014.
 He had been friends with Lange since the 1990s as a fellow stand-up comic; before they were famous, Lange once told Bocchetti, "If I'm ever on TV as a talk show host, you are my Ed McMahon."
 He has worked with Lange often after the show's cancellation.

 Bocchetti's television work includes appearances on two seasons of NBC's Last Comic Standing in 2003 and 2006.
 He played a homeless man in the 2004 Monk episode "Mr. Monk Takes Manhattan".
 He appeared on the Louis C.K. series Louie in 2015.
 He was a guest on 25 episodes of Mary Dimino's New York-area cable-TV series Nights With Mary between 2003 and 2012.